lozalojo/memapp/README.md

 install.packages("memapp")
 ```

-Nevertheless, *memapp* uses some sensible packages that are updated frequently in their respective development versions hosted at github.
+Nevertheless, *memapp* uses some sensitive packages that are updated frequently in their respective development versions hosted at github.
 To install the development version of *memapp* along with development versions of their dependencies, it is recommended to install it from the sources at github.

 ```
 # install the devtools package